eXsio/nestedj/README.md

 **It provides an O(log2(n)) access to any tree traversal logic, including:**
 - finding immediate children of any given node
 - finding all children (regardless of depth) of any given node
-- finding an immidiate parent if any fiven node
+- finding an immediate parent if any fiven node
 - finding all parents of any given node from immediate to root

 Like what you see?
 Let me know by leaving a Star!